 Our guests should also be aware, for example, that the trip from Big Corn Island to Little Corn Island is by commercial panga (an open boat) and sometimes can be very wet and rough.
 But also we want you to know that we have no control over the operation of the panga, the panga captains or the conditions in which it operates.

 We urge you to read our “Bring-Action” guide.
 You will be glad you did.
-Examples of must haves (although not a complete list, please check out the list on our faqs page) are: flashlight, bug spray, battery operated alarm clock (we have no wake up service), sunblock and a raincoat.
+Examples of must haves (although not a complete list, please check out the list on our guide and on our website) are: flashlight, bug spray, battery operated alarm clock (we have no wake up service), sunblock and a raincoat.
 Another BIG must have is trip insurance.
 Inexpensive to procure, it makes any of travels little problems the insurance companies cost and not the travelers.